Keto-Eating/Keto-Recipe-API/docs/README.md

 -   [ ] Create a cart object to store current week's recipes
 -   [ ] Parse ingredientLines and create list
 -   [ ] Add same ingredients with same units to create reduced grocery list

+## How tos

+### How to install / run locally
+- Fork our [Github Repo](https://github.com/Keto-Eating/Keto-Recipe-API)  and clone it to your local computer
+- `cd` to project repository in your Terminal
+- install node package manager (if needed)
+- run `npm install`

+### How to update docs
+- Update `/docs/README.md` using markdown syntax
+- `cd` to project repository in your Terminal
+- run `docsify serve docs`

 ## Original User Stories (One Version Written By Each Contributor)
 - As a person who has been on the keto diet, a problem that I used to run into is selecting all the recipes I would be using for the following week and then figuring out which ingredients I needed to purchase.
 This was something that took quite a bit of time, I used my Notes app on my phone to jot down what I needed, and would erase each one as I found it at the grocery store.
 It was not convenient and a took a lot of time every weekend to do my groceries.